theintern/intern-examples/grunt-example/README.md

 * `grunt` - runs the default task in the Gruntfile, which is `test` in this case.
 * `grunt intern:client` will run intern with the default `runType: 'client'`
 * `grunt intern:clientSuiteGet` will run the `get` suite.
-* `grunt intern:runner` will run the `runner` subtask that has `runType: runner`
+* `grunt intern:runner` will run the `runner` subtask that has `runType: runner`, this will run the test in Chrome and Firefox

-Note: when you run the task you will see the test runner fail, this is on purpose for your demonstration.
-If you would like all tests to pass, remove Chrome from `intern.js` config and run `grunt intern:runner`.

 If you need more information check out the [task documentation](https://github.com/theintern/intern/wiki/Using-Intern-with-Grunt).